meant-ion/TuringMod/README.md

 	- !isidore: posts a wikipedia link to Isidore of Seville, patron saint of the Internet, and the namesake of my bot

-	- !follow: reminder command to have people in chat to follow the channel.
-Set up as an automatic posting as well

 	- !title: returns the current title of the current stream to the chatroom

 	- !game: returns the current category of the stream